pulumi/pulumi-hugo/themes/default/content/docs/install/migrating-3.0.md

 ---
+title_tag: Upgrading to Pulumi 3.0
+meta_desc: This page provides instructions for upgrading to Pulumi 3.0
 title: Upgrading to Pulumi 3.0
-meta_desc: This page provides instructions for upgrading to Pulumi 3.0
 no_on_this_page: true

 aliases: